 They have also banned single-use document wallets.
 They have central rubbish points set up to reduce waste.
 All their cutlery is reusable.
 And they use soap bars / refills instead of single-use soap.
 They also act as a water refill point.

 Making the world a better place by sharing ideas on sustainability and zero waste.
 Low and zero waste alternatives to everyday products.
 Beautiful upcycled handmade gifts.

-Steph sells bamboo toothbrushes instead of plastic toothbrushes.
+Steph sells a huge range of zero waste products.
+Be sure to check her Facebook page for every product she offers.
+She will help you reduce your single-use plastic in every area of the house.
+She offers refills on cleaning, pantry and herbs and spices.
+Here are a few of her swaps: She sells bamboo toothbrushes instead of plastic toothbrushes.
 Steph also sells net produce bags for people to use when buying their loose fruit/veg from the supermarket, and thus offers an alternative to using the single-use plastic bags.
 Steph also offers refills of washing up liquid/toilet cleaner/laundry liquid to encourage refill instead of selling plastic bottles.
 And Steph sells reusable face wipes, instead of single-use plastic-lined wipes.
-Steph can be found at the Chesterfield market on a Monday & Saturday and at Staveley on a Friday.
+Steph can be found at the Chesterfield market on a Monday, Thursday, and Saturday.

 Thyme to Eat cafe

 A warm and friendly cafe situated in the heart of the historic Shambles serving a wide range of home cooked vegetarian food.
 Vegan and Gluten free diets also catered for.